NebulousLabs/Sia/README.md

 This release comes with 2 binaries, siad and siac. siad is a background service, or "daemon," that runs the Sia protocol, and siac is a client that is used to interact with siad.
-Siad exposes an API on 'localhost:9980' which can be used to interact with the daemon.
+Siad exposes an HTTP API on 'localhost:9980' which can be used to interact with the daemon.
 There is a front-end program called Sia-UI which can be used to interact with the daemon in a more user-friendly way.
 Documentation on the API can be found in doc/API.md.

 Usage
 -----